Sean Morey (American football): Seattle Seahawks

-Coaching
+Coaching career

-In February 2014, Morey accepted the head coach position for the Sprint Football team at Princeton University.
+In February 2014, Morey accepted the head coach position for the sprint football team at Princeton University.
 For the two previous years, he was a Department of Athletics Fellow for general administration at Princeton.
 Princeton shut down the sprint football team after two seasons with Morey as coach; Morey failed to win a single game as coach of the Tigers, continuing a 16-year-long losing streak.

-Now, Morey is a high school football coach at Notre Dame High School in Lawrenceville, New Jersey as a Defensive Coordinator.
+Morey is a high school football coach at Notre Dame High School in Lawrenceville, New Jersey, where he serves as defensive coordinator.

 Concussion activism

 In May 2014, Morey, along with a group of plaintiffs, filed a formal objection to the National Football League Players' Concussion Injury Litigation and Proposed Settlement being overseen by US District Court Judge Anita Brody.
 The objection sought to highlight what some players see as a narrow scope of the settlement, claiming, among other things, that "The settlement would have compensated only a small subset of [mild-traumatic-brain-injury-related] injuries to the exclusion of all others."

+Morey served on a number of committees for the NFL Players Association, voted as a Player Rep and Executive Committee Member, notably as an advocate for player health, safety and welfare.
+In October 2010, Morey helped form and was appointed co-chair of the NFLPA Mackey-White TBI Committee.
+Morey suffered more than twenty concussions in his career.
+Morey's committee had two overarching goals: to improve the diagnosis, treatment, and prevention of cumulative concussions in active players and support research focused on the potential long-term cumulative effects of traumatic brain injuries on NFL players.
+He served during the 2011 lockout, advocating for comprehensive clinical research, programs to serve former and transitioning NFL Players, and helped negotiate the creation of the Neurocognitive Disability Benefit.